Pachacamac: Pachacamac Idol

 In 1938, an archaeologist found a 7.6-foot-long (2.34 meters) idol, which has a diameter of 5.1 inches (13 centimeters), at the Painted Temple, an object that was allegedly destroyed by Hernando Pizarro.
 Carbon-14 dating found that the idol dated to about A.D.
 760 to 876, the time of the Wari Empire and that it had once been painted with cinnabar.

 Temple of the Sun

-The Temple of the Sun (seen below) is 30,000m squared in size and is in the shape of a trapezoid.
+The Temple of the Sun (seen below) is 30,000 m² in size and is in the shape of a trapezoid.
 It has the common step pyramid architecture which forms terraces around the structure.
 This temple has been dated to the time of Inca control over Pachacamac.
 Some archaeologists believe human sacrifices may have taken place at this the Temple.
 Sacrifices of women and children were found in an Inca cemetery within a portion of the structure.
 Burial goods found with the sacrifices point to the sacrifices originating from coastal societies.
 Unfortunately archaeologists are limited in their knowledge of this site because the Temple of the Sun and many other pyramids at Pachacamac have been irreversibly damaged by looting and the El Niño weather phenomenon.